Pick up a hardcopy program at the Alumni Center upon checking in.

 Staff Members from Davis Center (formerly The Multi-Cultural Center), including the Center's new Director, Shawna Patterson-Stephens, will be on hand from 1-3PM to share information about their work from this past academic year.

-RICE HOUSE, MORLEY CIRCLE1 - 5PM
+RICE HOUSE, MORLEY CIRCLE

 Library Special Collections Open House